hfc-tech-academy/short-stack/prep_work/README.md

 - [tumblr](http://www.tumblr.com/)
 - Hipchat, but you'll get an invite for that from us.

+We also recommend, especially for the bonus prep-work, signing up for an account with [Code School](http://www.codeschool.com) is not only wise, but a fun way to learn.

 ### Git
 Git is all about version control.
 You'll be working on large projects, and some days you'll write hundreds of lines of code.
 Sometimes that code will break and you'll need to go back to a working version.